emberglazee/node-autotip/README.md

 4. Create a credentials.json file following [this example](https://github.com/emberglazee/node-autotip/blob/master/credentials.example.json);
     * **OPTIONAL**: Create `.env` file with config values in KEY=VALUE format (see config.js for full listing of options).
         * In order to track karma gain accurately, update the `TIP_KARMA` value, it is 100 for default rank, 200 for VIP etc. capped at 500 for MVP+.
-5. `npm start` to start node-autotip.
+5. `npm start` to start node-autotip;
+6. `npm run stats` to display node-autotip statistics.

 ## Contributing